2025 Edition

 deserts you at the approach of danger."

-9. Which of the following analogies BEST illustrates the characters in The Ant and the Grasshopper?
+9. Which of the following BEST states the themes of these passages?

 10. What does the following phrase from The Bear and the Two Travelers MOST LIKELY mean?